jafbath/survivorProject/readme.md

 **Back-End Requirements:**

-- Your back-end must be a Node, Express, and Mongoose API with at least 1 non-user models.
+- Your back-end must be a Node, Express, and Mongoose API with at least 1 non-user model.
 No associations are required.
+- Your back-end must follow RESTful architecture in the naming and functionality of available endpoints.
 - You must have Create, Read, Update, and Destroy functionality built throughout the app (i.e. You don't need full CRUD on every model, just full CRUD throughout your models where it makes sense).